Udaipur murder: Rajasthan BJP minority wing denies Cong allegation, says accused not linked to party | Politics

 Kanhaiya Lal, a tailor, was killed on Tuesday afternoon by two cleaver-wielding men, who posted a grisly video of the crime online claiming responsibility for the murder.

-The two accused, Riaz Akhtari and Ghouse Mohammad, were arrested hours after the incident while fleeing on a motorcycle.
+Akhtari and another accused Ghouse Mohammad were arrested hours after the incident while fleeing on a motorcycle.

-Two more people, who were allegedly involved in a recce of Kanhaiya's shop in Mal Das Street and in the alleged conspiracy to kill him, have also been arrested.
+Two more people, who were allegedly involved in a recce of Kanhaiya's shop and in the alleged conspiracy to kill him, were also arrested later on.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)